 Sparrow or Finch?

-New World sparrows are also frequently confused with finches, which share many similarities in appearance and habit, and sometimes used to be classified with them.
+New World sparrows are also frequently confused with finches, sharing many similarities in appearance and habitat — they even used to be classified with them.

 True finches are small to medium-sized birds in the family Fringillidae.
 It includes species referred to as siskins, canaries, redpolls, serins, grosbeaks, and euphonias, as well as those commonly known as finches.